GroupNorm

 Implementation

-The paper also mentioned the Tensorflow implementation, I don’t want to talk about it much.
-However, the C++ implementation from caffe2 is worth reading.
+The paper also mentions the TensorFlow implementation, which I won’t dwell on here.
+However, the C++ implementation from Caffe2 is worth examining.
 Why?
-Because it computes 2 moments in the inference time, hence I thought there is no way to integrate the layer into the penultimate Conv Layer, which is kind of disappointing since I want to optimize the inference model on mobile.
+Because it computes both moments at inference time, which disappointed me—I had hoped to fuse the layer into the penultimate Conv layer to optimize mobile inference.

-Interestingly, I’ve also found that there are different implementations for BatchNorm and there is no agreement across all popular deep learning frameworks about whether or not Bessel’s corrections are applied.
+Interestingly, I discovered that different implementations exist for BatchNorm, with no consensus across popular deep learning frameworks on whether Bessel’s correction should be applied.

-Surprisingly enough, by using running standard deviations, we can avoid some serious numerical errors and get better approximation compared to the textbook formula of standard deviation.
-Some discussions are the problem and how to compute std can be found in The Art of Computer Programming, Volume 2, Section 4.2.2 or wiki page of calculating variance.
+Surprisingly, using running standard deviations helps avoid serious numerical errors and yields better approximations compared to the textbook formula.
+Discussions of this problem and computational approaches can be found in The Art of Computer Programming, Volume 2, Section 4.2.2, or the Wikipedia page on calculating variance.

 Experiments